yangtaihong59/APPDF/README.md

 # Accelerate Road Plan with Distance Fields
-**⚠️ NOTE: This project is associated with an article currently under review.
-It will be updated and the link to the article will be provided upon acceptance.**
+**⚠️ NOTE: This repository serves as a preview for an article currently undergoing review.
+The code will be uploaded upon acceptance of the article, and the article link will also be provided at that time.**

 ## Use Distance Fields to accelerate road plan